Grigori Rasputin: Relationship with the Imperial Children

-Tyutcheva took her story to other members of the family, who were scandalized by the reports, though Rasputin's contacts with the children were by all accounts completely innocent.
-Nicholas's sister Grand Duchess Xenia Alexandrovna of Russia was horrified by Tyutcheva's story.
-She wrote on 15 March 1910 that she could not understand "...the attitude of Alix and the children to that sinister Grigory (whom they consider to be almost a saint, when in fact he's only a khlyst!)
+Tyutcheva took her story to other members of the imperial family, who were scandalized by the reports.
+However, Rasputin's contacts with the children were by all accounts completely innocent.
+Nicholas's sister, Grand Duchess Xenia Alexandrovna, was horrified by Tyutcheva's story.
+Xenia wrote on 15 March 1910 that she could not understand "...the attitude of Alix and the children to that sinister Grigory (whom they consider to be almost a saint, when in fact he's only a khlyst!)
 He's always there, goes into the nursery, visits Olga and Tatiana while they are getting ready for bed, sits there talking to them and caressing them.
 They are careful to hide him from Sofia Ivanovna, and the children don't dare talk to her about him.
 It's all quite unbelievable and beyond understanding."

 Another of the nursery governesses claimed in the spring of 1910 that she was raped by Rasputin.
 Maria Ivanovna Vishnyakova had at first been a devotee of Rasputin, but later was disillusioned by him.
-The empress refused to believe Vishnyakova "and said that everything Rasputin does is holy".
+Alexandra refused to believe Vishnyakova "and said that everything Rasputin does is holy".
 Grand Duchess Olga Alexandrovna was told that Vishnyakova's claim had been immediately investigated, but "they caught the young woman in bed with a Cossack of the Imperial Guard."
 Vishnyakova was dismissed from her post in 1913.

-It was whispered in society that Rasputin had seduced not only the Tsarina but also the four grand duchesses.
-Rasputin had released ardent letters written to him by the Tsarina and the four grand duchesses.
-The letters circulated throughout society, fueling the rumors.
-Pornographic cartoons also circulated that depicted Rasputin having sexual relations with the empress, with her four daughters and Anna Vyrubova nude in the background.
-Nicholas ordered Rasputin to leave St. Petersburg for a time, much to Alexandra's displeasure, and Rasputin went on a pilgrimage to Palestine.
-Despite the scandal, the imperial family's association with Rasputin continued until Rasputin was murdered on 17 December 1916.
+It was whispered in society that Rasputin had seduced not only Alexandra but also the four grand duchesses.
+Rasputin had released ardent letters written to him by the tsarina and the grand duchesses, which circulated throughout society and fueled the rumors.
+Pornographic cartoons also circulated that depicted Rasputin having sexual relations with the tsarina, with her four daughters, and Anna Vyrubova nude in the background.
+Nicholas ordered Rasputin to leave Saint Petersburg for a time, much to Alexandra's displeasure, and Rasputin went on a pilgrimage to Palestine.

+Despite the scandal, the imperial family's association with Rasputin continued until his murder on 17 December 1916.
 "Our Friend is so contented with our girlies, says they have gone through heavy 'courses' for their age and their souls have much developed," Alexandra wrote to Nicholas on 6 December 1916.
 In his memoirs, A. A. Mordvinov reported that the four grand duchesses appeared "cold and visibly terribly upset" by Rasputin's death and sat "huddled up closely together" on a sofa in one of their bedrooms on the night they received the news.
 Mordvinov reported that the young women were in a gloomy mood and seemed to sense the political upheaval that was about to be unleashed.
 Rasputin was buried with an icon signed on its reverse side by the grand duchesses and their mother.